a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 	4. Check which processes are eating up too much resources
 	5. Find out the bottlenecks
 	6. Eliminate them
+2. Profiling is dynamic analysis of code
+	1. It helps measure space and time complexity of code
+	2. It enables to figure out issues like concurrency

 ##### Caching #####
 ##### CDN (Content Delivery Network) #####